kazu326/FXJournal-MVP/CONTRIBUTING.md

 Thank you for your interest in contributing to FXJournal-MVP!

+FXJournal-MVP is an open-source trading journal and learning app for retail FX traders, focused on preventing early account blow-ups rather than maximizing short-term wins.

 This project aims to provide an open-source, behavior-focused trading journal that helps retail traders avoid destructive trading patterns.
 Contributions that improve usability, clarity, and extensibility are especially welcome.

 ## How to get started